funcai/funcai-php/Readme.md

 ## Available applications

  - **Image recognition** - Get a label for a given image (in progress)
+ - **Image upscaling** - Increase the size of your images (in progress)
+ - **Sentiment analysis** - Find out if a user generated text is positive or negative (in progress)
  - **Time series forecasting** - Predict what will happen in the future based on past events (planned)
- - **Sentiment analysis** - Find out if a user generated text is positive or negative (planned)
  - **Text summary** - Generate a summary from a given text (in progress)
- - **Image upscaling** - Increase the size of your images (planned)
- - **Translation** - Translate your text from one language to another (planned, https://huggingface.co/facebook/mbart-large-50-many-to-many-mmt)
+ - **Translation** - Translate your text from one language to another (planned, https://ai.googleblog.com/2017/04/introducing-tf-seq2seq-open-source.html, https://huggingface.co/facebook/mbart-large-50-many-to-many-mmt, https://google.github.io/seq2seq/nmt/)

 If you have a usecase that's not listed above, please create an [issue](https://github.com/funcai/funcai-php/issues/new) and explain what you would like to do.